tock/tock/doc/reference/trd104-syscalls.md

 driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.

 If userspace invokes a system call on a peripheral driver that is not installed in the kernel, the kernel MUST return a Failure result with an error of `NODEVICE`.
+If userspace invokes an recognized system call on a peripheral driver, the peripheral driver MUST return a Failure result with an error of `NOSUPPORT`.

 4.1 Yield (Class ID: 0)
 --------------------------------